f-o-a-m/recurse-presentation/01_eth.md

 ---
 author: Martin Allen, FOAM
-title: purescript and web3 etc
+title: Functional Ethereum
 date: May 17, 2018
 ---

-# ethereum
+# Ethereum

 ## What is it